 Olivia is a postdoctoral research fellow at the University of Nottingham and Slovene-English literary translator.
 Her most recent translation, The Fig Tree, by acclaimed Slovene author Goran Vojnović, is forthcoming in October 2020 with Istros Books, and previous published translations include Felix After The Rain, a children’s book for Tiny Owl, and None Like Her, by Jela Krečič-Žižek for Peter Owen.
 Her research has explored Slovene literary translation in Slovenia’s post-socialist period, analysing the power relations, institutional structures and discursive mechanisms that drive the supply of literary translation from a ‘small’ nation like Slovenia.
 Olivia also has a wealth of experience in leading translation events and workshops, and was workshop leader for the Slovene-English translation workshop at the BCLT’s 2019 Summer School.

-It was The Fig Tree, a multi-generational saga set against the backdrop of critical periods in Yugoslav and Slovene history, that sparked the ideas and questions that shape Olivia’s residency project, Translating Generations.
-Olivia will be using her time at the BCLT to explore questions about the stories we inherit as translators, about how translators of a given literature are connected to their professional predecessors ‒ What do we inherit and learn from those who came before us?
+It was The Fig Tree, a multi-generational saga set against the backdrop of critical periods in Yugoslav and Slovene history, that sparked the ideas and questions that shaped Olivia’s residency project, Translating Generations.
+Olivia used her time at the BCLT to explore questions about the stories we inherit as translators, about how translators of a given literature are connected to their professional predecessors ‒ What do we inherit and learn from those who came before us?
 What did they leave behind? ‒ and about what literary translators in the present might choose to pass on to literary translators of the future.
-Olivia is planning a series of workshops and events centred around these questions, and will be keeping an online journal throughout her residency project.
+During her time at UEA, Olivia also set up the Less Translated Languages Network.